doveway/lawfirmx/README.md

 2. Rum npm install to recover the node_modules folder

 Setting Up Database
-At phpmyadmin, create a database called lawfirmx_clients
+1. At phpmyadmin, create a database called lawfirmx_clients
+2. You canrun migrations using php artisan migrate or upload the sql file to your database to automatically create tables and insert fields.
+The sql file name is lawfirmx_clients.sql

+LUNCH THE APPLICATION
+Using localhost, lunch the application (Please ensure wampserver is running)